Environmental Recovery - $38.9 million

 - Weed and Pest Management - $1.85 million: Comprising $1 million in grants available for NRM bodies, bulk water supply utilities, and not for profit Aboriginal and Torres Strait Islander corporations to facilitate riverine recovery outside of National Parks.
 Department of Environment and Science (DES) is also utilising $850,000 in funding to manage weed and pest control activities in National Parks

-- Biodiversity Conservation - $3.5 million: Grants for state agencies, non-government organisations, community and Indigenous groups to facilitate recovery of river turtles and fish species in the Mary River Catchment, marine turtle and dugong rehabilitation, and seagrass management
+- Biodiversity Conservation - $3.5 million: Grants for state agencies, non-government organisations, community and Indigenous groups to assist recovery needs of marine and freshwater threatened species and their habitats across impacted LGAs and adjacent marine areas.
+Some of these species include dugong, marine turtles, the Mary River Cod, Mary River Turtle, White Throated Snapping turtle and the Australian lungfish

 - Environmental Assets - $800,000: For private landowners and community groups to apply for grant monies to facilitate recovery of places of historical heritage and Nature Refuges

 This program is currently underway.
 Successful applicants have been announced for the Riverine Recovery (Stage 1) and Weed and Pest Management components of the program.